Newgrange Things to Know: You'll be Astounded by an Incredible Ancient Tomb

-Newgrange is a prehistoric monument in Ireland that is older than even Stonehenge or the pyramids of Egypt.
-Its circular mound has a retaining wall at the front and is ringed by large stone.
+The next stop on our virtual tour is Newgrange Things to Know.
+Newgrange passage tomb is a prehistoric monument in Ireland that is older than even Stonehenge or the pyramids of Egypt.
+Its circular mound has a retaining wall at the front and is ringed by massive stones.

 Irish Expressions - Newgrange.
 Photocredit: Maewynia via Flickr.